 3. Check Ski School Ages

 If there are no ski resorts in your area that will accept younger toddlers, inquire about a short private lesson.
 Some ski resorts will take younger children with their parents in a private session.
-We did a one hour lesson with my now 7 year old when she was just 23 months old, and she loved it!
+We first did a one hour lesson with my older child when she was just 23 months old, and she loved it!

 4. Consider a Ski Resort with Childcare